adamsilver/maintainablecss.com-jekyll/_chapters/01-introduction.md

 A module is a distinct, independent unit that can be combined with other modules to form a more complex structure.
 In a living room, we can consider the TV, the sofa and the wall art to be modules, all coming together to create a room.

 If we take one of the units away, the rest still works just fine.
-We don't need the TV to be able to sit on the sofa etc. In a website, we can consider these things to be be modules: header, product list, article.
+We don't need the TV to be able to sit on the sofa etc. In a website the header, registration form, shopping basket, article, product list, navigation and homepage promo can all be considered to be modules.

 ## Is this for you?